 A friend in common presents fictionalised correspondence between Spanish educator and anarchist Francisco Ferrer Guardia and prominent artists of early twentieth century.
 These intimate letters anchor the radical art movements within a politically turbulent era, when fascism was on the rise across Europe and World War I was on the horizon.

-The Modern School, founded by Francisco Ferrer, pinpoints a fleeting yet significant period in history when attempts were made to create counter-cultures to the so-called 'factory model' of nineteenth century education.
+The Modern School (La Escuela Moderna), founded by Francisco Ferrer, pinpoints a fleeting yet significant period in history when attempts were made to create counter-cultures to the so-called factory model of nineteenth century education.
 Established in Barcelona in 1901, the short-lived Ferrer school aimed to educate working class children in non-coercive settings, with the aim of eradicating inequality, instigating social change and equipping young students with the critical vision and skills to lead a workers' revolution.

-In it we find letters by 20-year-old Picasso expressing his gratitude for teaching at the school; Paul Signac pointing out the role of art as a revolutionary tool; letters on feminism, art-making and differing positions regarding art education.
+We find letters by 20-year-old Picasso expressing his gratitude for teaching at the school; Paul Signac pointing out the role of art as a revolutionary tool; letters on feminism, art-making and differing positions regarding art education.
 The letters are intersected with gestural ink drawings.